 - How can you solve that problem?

-Add images, videos and flash to enhance your content but use text for important messages
+Add images and videos to enhance your content but use text for important messages

 Use images, videos and flash for aesthetic, emphasis and demonstration purposes only.
 Use text-based content for all your important information, particularly your key phrases.